 Extended-release quetiapine (Seroquel XR) is for use only in adults and should not be given to anyone younger than 18 years old, especially children.
-Children are instead prescribed the instant release formula.
+Children have instead prescribed the instant release formula.

 When buying Seroquel without insurance you can expect to pay around $150 to $225 per month for the prescription when you go to your local pharmacy, or buy online from the likes of Walgreens, Walmart, CVS or Costco.

-When buying price per pill of Seroquel without insurance you’ll likely be paying around $4 per pill.
+- When buying Seroquel without insurance you’ll likely be paying around $4 per pill.
 Sometimes even up to $13 for smaller quantities!